Species Introduction

 ✓ Expert Tip

-Introduce new tank mates gradually and monitor their interactions closely to ensure compatibility.
+Introduce new tank mates gradually to reduce stress and aggression.

 Q: How do I properly acclimatise Gold African Dwarf Frogs to my aquarium?

-Acclimatising Gold African Dwarf Frogs is crucial for their health.
-Begin by floating the sealed bag containing the frogs in your aquarium for about 15-20 minutes to equalise the temperature.
-After that, gradually introduce aquarium water into the bag, approximately 10-15 ml every 5 minutes.
-Repeat this process for about an hour.
-Finally, gently transfer the frogs into the aquarium using a net to avoid adding any transport water.
-This method helps reduce stress and prevents potential shock from sudden changes in water conditions.
+Acclimatising Gold African Dwarf Frogs is crucial to ensure their successful integration into your aquarium.
+Begin by floating the sealed bag containing the frogs in your tank for about 15-20 minutes to equalise the temperature.
+Next, gradually mix small amounts of your tank water into the bag over an hour.
+After this period, gently transfer the frogs into the aquarium using a net to avoid introducing any transport water, which may contain harmful substances.

 ✓ Expert Tip